neikei/vagrant-debian-ansible-lemp/README.md

 Place your stuff in the subfolder web, because the folder is configured as share into the webserver root path in your VM.

 ## Changelog
+18 February 2017
+ - Improved the PHP provisioning

 16 February 2017
  - Changed PHP repository from dotdeb.org to sury.org
  - Updated PHP to version 7.1